relizaio/rearm-cli/README.md

 ### 12.1 Add Product

-The `oolong addproduct` command creates a new product in the content directory.
+The `oolong add_product` command creates a new product in the content directory.
 It generates a product directory with a `product.yaml` file containing the product metadata.

 **Process:**
 1. Converts the product name to lowercase snake_case for the directory name